RBrynsvold/Capstone/replication_instructions.md

     * Enter 'admin' in the password field
     * Navigate into the Capstone/notebooks directory
     * Launch the 'set_run_params.ipynb' notebook
-    * Check all the numbers
-    * **Enter a string to identify the dimensional reduction and make note of it for later**
+    * **Enter a string to identify the dimensional reduction or modeling run and make note of it for later**
-    * Execute all cells.
-        _Defaults are given for parameter, but here is where you can tweak parameters for experimentation._
+    * Review all default values given for the run parameters and tweak as desired _Defaults are given for parameter, but here is where you can tweak parameters for experimentation._
+    * Execute all cells in the relevant section(s)

 6. Execute the dimensional reduction script